markchen555/Fountain-Challenge/README.md

 Fork a copy from github or download the repository on your computer, unzip it and launch the terminal at the root directory of the folder.

 1. Run `npm install` to install all dependency to your local machine.
-2. Run `npm start` to start your server.
+2. Run `npm run build-dev` to compile with webpack.
 3. Open another tab at your terminal.
-4. Run `npm run compile` to compile with webpack.
+4. Run `npm run start-dev` to start live server.
-5. Run `localhost:3000` on your browser to begin using our app.

 ---